 - 9 Facilitation Skill Competencies

 - Top 11 Facilitator Skills

 - and of course, many, many others

-At MG RUSH, our experience as facilitators and trainers of professional facilitators has taught us that underlying everything expected of a facilitator remains one indispensable skill: The ability to remove distractions.
+At MG RUSH, our experience as facilitators and trainers of professional facilitators has taught us about one indispensable facilitation skill: The ability to remove distractions.
 All behavior can be guided by the simple question, “Is it a distraction, or not?”
 An intelligent group of subject matter experts will develop solutions for any issue if they can all focus on the same thing, at the same time.
-Getting a group to focus concurrently remains the largest challenge for any team leader.
+Getting a group to focus remains the largest challenge for any meeting leader.

-The mandala wheel illustrates the primary facilitation skills required of a professional.
+Thus we break down meeting effectiveness into three domain-general areas of facilitation skills each with additional, domain-specific skills.
+The three general areas include meeting leadership, facilitation, and meeting design—in that order.
+The mandala illustrates the primary facilitation skills required of a professional.
 The wheel suggests context and method; you provide the other skills and attributes after confirming the group goal or deliverable with the participants and ensuring they find the agenda a reasonable approach (preferably completed during the interview or Preparation phase).

 - Assessing the current behavior—what are risks, why do they persist, what are the related environmental factors that may or may not be within the participant’s control

 - Agreeing on goals for new behavior—what the new behavior will look like